qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 -----------------------

-XYZ Tile services can be found in the :guilabel:`XYZ Tiles` top level entry in the browser.
+XYZ Tile services can be found in the :guilabel:`XYZ Tiles` top level entry in the :guilabel:`Browser`.
-The OpenStreetMap XYZ Tile service is defined by default, and you can add other services that use the XYZ Tile protocol by choosing :guilabel:`New Connection` in the XYZ Tiles context menu (right-click to open).
+By default, the OpenStreetMap XYZ Tile service is configured.
+You can add other services that use the XYZ Tile protocol by choosing :guilabel:`New Connection` in the XYZ Tiles context menu (right-click to open).